Cherreads

 Only its people do.
 You are looking at this city like it owes you something.
 It does not.
 It is land.
 It became something.
 It will become something else.
 That is the nature of territory.

 Will kept his eyes closed for another second.
 He let the words push against the part of him that wanted to argue, the part that wanted to scream at the rusted streetlamp.
-But the Warlord's cold pragmatism offered a grip.
+The Warlord's cold pragmatism offered a grip.
 Will thought about the thick moss under his boots.
-About the millions of species, the countless variations of teeth and bone and fur that had walked the earth, dominated it, and then quietly gone extinct, buried under the next layer of rock.
+He thought about the millions of species, the countless variations of teeth and bone and fur that had walked the earth, dominated it, and then quietly gone extinct, buried under the next layer of rock.
 The planet didn't weep for any of them.
 It just grew over them.

-"You're right," Will said, his voice raspy in the quiet jungle.
+"You're right," Will said, his voice raspy in the damp air.
 "It doesn't owe me anything."

 The hills rose ahead of them, wild and enormous.
-Halfway up the nearest slope, houses were buried under vine and root, chimneys standing alone where their buildings had surrendered around them.
+Halfway up the nearest slope, houses were buried under vine and root.
+Chimneys stood alone where their buildings had surrendered around them.

-To the north — smoke.
-Thin and grey, rising straight in the still morning air.
-Three, maybe four miles.
+To the north, smoke.
+Thin and grey, it rose straight in the still morning air.
+Three, maybe four miles away.

 Something that made fire.